Lapse interface

-Accessible from the lock screen, the camera embraces a "point-and-shoot" approach, with no editing tools to ensure simplicity and authenticity.
+Accessible from the lock screen, the camera embraces a "point-and-shoot" approach.

 Photos aren't immediately available, mimicking the film photography experience.
 They "develop" later, encouraging more spontaneous shooting without stressing over perfection.